gwpantazes/python101/README.md

 - [SciPy](https://www.scipy.org/)
     - Python-based ecosystem of open-source software for mathematics, science, and engineering.
     - Includes NumPy!
+- RNA Sequencing Analysis: [READemption](https://github.com/konrad/READemption): a pipeline for the computational evaluation of RNA-Seq data
+    - Disclaimer: I'm not familiar with this tool, and there are other tools which can be run straight from the shell which you can feed data prepared with Python.
 - [Keras](https://keras.io/): Deep Learning library for Theano and TensorFlow
-- RNA Sequencing Analysis
-    - [READemption](https://github.com/konrad/READemption): a pipeline for the computational evaluation of RNA-Seq data]
 - [PyGame](www.pygame.org): Python game engine.
     - Useful for more than just games, PyGame can be used to visualize simulations.
+- [PyPi](https://pypi.python.org/pypi): The Python Package Index
+    - The Python Package Index is a repository of software for the Python programming language.
+Find a package you'd like to use in your program!

+Some Python distributions with all the goodies:
 - [Anaconda](https://www.continuum.io/downloads) data science platform
     - Includes NumPy, SciPy, and more
 - [Python(x,y)](http://python-xy.github.io/): A Scientific Python Distribution